The Impact of EMV Technology on Payment Transactions

 EMV Cards Are Smart

-Each one of the chips on an EMV card contains an embedded microprocessor, a type of small computer that provides strong security features and other capabilities not possible with traditional magnetic stripe cards.
+Every chip on an EMV card contains an embedded microprocessor, a type of small computer that provides strong security features and other capabilities not possible with traditional magnetic stripe cards.

 When you insert this card into a terminal, the reader is able to exchange data with the card easier.
 Contactless EMV cards allow for an exchange of data via radio frequency without the card ever leaving the customer’s hand.
+With contactless cards, a customer does not have to verify the transaction by providing a signature or PIN, which makes contactless transactions much faster than chip and magnetic strip cards.
+The cashier also does not have to print out a receipt unless specified by the customer.

 How to Implement EMV Chip Technology in Your Business